-Recently an administrative pastor who was newly employed by a large church shared with me how he tested his church’s children’s ministry protection protocol.
+Recently an administrative pastor, newly employed by a large church, told me how he tested the children’s ministry protection protocol.
 Their children’s ministry used tags with numbers as the “receipt” for parents to claim their children after class.
 As this new pastor walked down a hallway, he noticed one of these tags on the floor.
-Being new and not well-known, he posed as a guardian and turned in the tag to see what would happen.
+Not well-known, he posed as a guardian and turned in the tag to see how the ministry staff reacted.
 The children’s workers happily handed over the child to this “stranger.”

 • • •

 Churches — of all sizes — must take the welfare of children more seriously.
-Sadly, when churches are held to the standards our culture now expects for child-care facilities, most ministries fail to achieve even the minimum standards in terms of child registration procedures and documentation.
+Sadly, when others hold churches to the standards our culture now expects for child-care facilities, most ministries fail to achieve even the minimum standards in terms of child registration procedures and documentation.

 Don’t Lose Out

 State and federal governments have instituted many laws and guidelines for safe practices within licensed child-care centers.
-Even though churches aren’t required to follow these safe practices, parents have come to expect the same kind of procedures.
+Even though no one requires churches to follow these safe practices, parents have come to expect these types of procedures.
 Not following safe practices results in three significant consequences:

-3. Children’s safety gets sacrificed.
-Churches that don’t have safe practices for registration and documentation are at a greater risk for children being abducted by strangers or picked up by non-custodial parents with restraining orders against them.
+Churches without safe practices for registration and documentation put themselves at a greater risk for children being abducted by strangers or picked up by non-custodial parents with restraining orders against them.
 Parents trust that when they give their children to you, you’re going to do everything in your power to return them safely into their arms.